Peggy Sue Got Married: Plot

-The next day, Peggy Sue tries to talk to Charlie but he lashes out, upset over failing to secure a record deal.
+The next day, Peggy Sue tries to talk to Charlie, but he lashes out, upset over failing to secure a record deal.
 She leaves to say goodbye to Richard, stating that she wants to stop ruining her life and everyone's around her, especially Charlie's, since the reason he stopped singing is because she got pregnant.
 Richard proposes, but she turns him down, not wanting to marry so young or derail his future.
 Peggy Sue visits her grandparents on her 18th birthday.
 Upon learning that her grandmother is psychic, she tells them her story.
 Her grandfather takes her to his Masonic lodge, where the members perform a ritual to return her to 1985.
 Charlie enters the lodge and—when lights go out—picks up and runs out with Peggy Sue, leaving everyone inside believing the ritual worked.

 Charlie tells her that he has given up singing and has been given 10% of the family business.
 He then proposes and gives her the locket she was wearing at the beginning of the film.
 She looks inside and sees baby pictures of herself and Charlie, which resemble their children.
 Peggy Sue realizes they love each other.
 They have sex, proving that she would make the same choices again.

 Peggy Sue awakens in a hospital back in 1985, with Charlie at her side.
-He deeply regrets his infidelity and wants her back.
-Peggy Sue and Charlie reconcile.

-Michael has written a book dedicated to Peggy and a starry night, indicating that Peggy possibly did travel back in time.
+Charlie shows Peggy Sue the book Michael has written with the dedication, "To Peggy Sue and a Starry Night" (indicating that Peggy possibly did travel back in time).
+Charlie deeply regrets his infidelity and wants her back.
+Peggy Sue recalls her grandfather saying, "It's your grandma's strudel that's kept this family together," so she invites Charlie to dinner and says, "I'll bake a strudel."